 Landing pages are the webpages that are linked to call-to-action buttons or links that promote your offers.
 Once you develop this piece of content, it is imperative that it has its own landing page on your website.

 For example, a simple search for “Air BnB hosting” to see if hosting my property is worth it, provided a paid search ad for VRBO.
 Their landing page contains all the elements I will likely need to review before making an informed decision about hosting with them.
 These are all above-the-fold components.

 Oh, and did you spot one of the biggest components of a landing page?
 There is no main menu navigation!

 These pages are critical since they provide visitors with the opportunity to download your offer and learn how to solve their problems.
 You DO NOT want to send potential customers to your homepage because it will not address the concerns they have nor match the reason why they clicked on the CTA in the first place.

 There is nothing worse than directing a potential customer who is looking for possible solutions to a problem that day and then presenting them with your homepage.
 That's a great way to force your potential customer into confusion and frustration as they try to find the solution on your web pages that you promised them.

 Ultimately, in a matter of seconds, that customer has a poor user experience, leaves your website and is unlikely to return to your shop or service.
 Your online lead generation success depends on not making mistakes like this.

 Landing pages also give your sales team an opportunity to nurture potential customers into becoming potential customers.
-In addition to allowing potential customers to access the information they want more quickly, landing pages allow you to capture information about the prospect such as contact details like an email address or phone number in exchange for the offer.
+In addition to allowing potential customers to access the information they want more quickly, landing pages allow you to capture personal information about the prospect, such as contact details like an email address or phone number, in exchange for the offer.